haryoa/COPAL-ID/README.md

 Welcome folks! 🎉🎉

-This repository contains data from our research: COPAL-ID: Indonesian Language Reasoning with Local Culture and Nuances (To be Announced)!
+This repository contains data from our research: COPAL-ID: Indonesian Language Reasoning with Local Culture and Nuances [Arxiv Link](https://arxiv.org/abs/2311.01012)!

 Our dataset comprises 559 instances that tests Common Sense Reasoning (CSR).
 This task focuses on Indonesian local nuances and culture and is presented in COPA-style.
 Here are few examples of our data: